Australian Bureau of Statistics

 |Page tools: Print Page Print All RSS Search this Product|

-The seasonally adjusted labour force participation rate increased to 64.8 per cent in March 2015 from 64.7 per cent in February 2015.
+The seasonally adjusted labour force participation rate was unchanged at 64.7 per cent in May 2015 from a revised April estimate.

 These documents will be presented in a new window.